Hierarchy & Types of Angels in Christianity, Islam & Judaism

 assumption of virgin hierarchy of angels

-Assumption of the Virgin, by Francesco Botticini, 1477, Source: The National Gallery London
+Assumption of the Virgin, by Francesco Botticini, 1477, Source: National Gallery London

-In Christianity, there is no consensus view on the hierarchy of angels.
-The Roman Catholic tradition sees a hierarchy where angels divide into “choirs” or spheres.
-There are three orders of angels, and each order consists of three types of angels.
+There is no consensus view on the hierarchy of angels in Christianity.
+The Roman Catholic tradition sees a hierarchy in which angels divide into “nine choirs” or spheres.
+There are three orders of angels, each consisting of three types of angels.

 The highest order consists of seraphim, cherubim, and thrones.
 These three choirs of angels in the highest order are those who serve in the presence of God.
 As such, they are privy to the knowledge of God and have the most profound understanding of God.
 They are dedicated to the contemplation and adoration of God.
 The seraphim uttering the Trisagion are involved in perpetual praise of God, while the cherubim specialize in knowledge, wisdom, and truth of God.
 The thrones represent steadfastness in the love of God.